-A disk is a virtual analog of physical storage devices, such as SSD and HDD.
+Disks are virtual versions of physical storage devices, such as SSDs and HDDs.

-Each disk is located in one of the availability zones and is not automatically replicated to other zones.
+Each disk is located in an availability zone, where it's replicated to provide data protection.
+Disks are not replicated to other zones.

-Disks use storage capacity that incurs additional fees.
-For more information, see the section Pricing policy for Yandex Compute Cloud.
-The size of a disk is specified when creating it.
-This is the capacity that you are charged for.
+Disks take up storage space, which incurs additional fees.
+For more information, see Pricing for Compute Cloud.
+The size of a disk is specified during creation.
+This is the storage capacity that you're charged for.

-product_ids), which are used to calculate the cost of disk usage.
+product_ids) are inherited from the source resource, which are used to calculate the disk use cost.

-network-hdd), that is, network block storage on a HDD.
+network-hdd): A standard network drive.
+Network block storage on an HDD.